-Providing an introduction to systems and development concepts, information technology, and application software, this course explains how information is used in organizations and how information technology enables improvement in quality, timeliness, and competitive advantage in organizations.
+Introducing systems and development concepts, information technology, and application software, this course explains how information is used in organizations and how information technology enables improvement in quality, timeliness, and competitive advantage in organizations.
 Topics include systems concepts, system components and relationships, cost/value and quality of information, competitive advantage and information, specification, design and reengineering of information systems, application versus system software, and package software solutions.
-Prerequisite: CS 102S or equivalent competency (8 weeks, 3 credits)
+Recommended for students with no previous experience in IT/Cyber.
+Pre-requisite: CS 104S (8 weeks, 3 credits)